peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 # Proof of Possession of a Credential

-The concept of Proof of Possession (PoP) of a Credential within the framework of the Status Attestation specification encompasses a broader perspective than merely possessing the digital bytes of the credential.
-It involves demonstrating rightful control or ownership over the credential, which can manifest in various forms depending on the technology employed and the nature of the digital credential itself.
-For instance, a credential could be presented visually (de-visu) with a personal portrait serving as a binding element.
+The concept of Proof of Possession (PoP) of a Credential within the framework of the Status Attestation specification encompasses a broader perspective than merely possessing the digital bytes of the Credential.
+It involves demonstrating rightful control or ownership over the Credential, which can manifest in various forms depending on the technology employed and the nature of the digital Credential itself.
+For instance, a Credential could be presented visually (de-visu) with a personal portrait serving as a binding element.

-While this specification does not prescribe any additional methods for the PoP of the credential, it aims to offer guidance for concrete implementations utilizing common PoP mechanisms.
+While this specification does not prescribe any additional methods for the proof of possession of the Credential, it aims to offer guidance for concrete implementations utilizing common proof of possession mechanisms.
 This includes, but is not limited to:

 1. Having the digital representation of the credential (the bytes).
-2. Controlling a private key that corresponds to a public key associated with the credential, often indicated within the credential's cnf (confirmation) claim or through a similar mechanism.
+2. Controlling a private key that corresponds to a public key associated with the Credential, often indicated within the Credential's cnf (confirmation) claim or through a similar mechanism.

-The essence of requiring control over the private key and its demonstration through a cryptographic operation (e.g., signing a challenge or a token) is to ensure that the entity in possession of the credential can execute actions exclusively reserved for the legitimate subject.
-The dual-layered approach of requiring both possession of the credential and control over the corresponding private key indeed reinforces the security and integrity of the status attestation process.
-It also ensures that the entity requesting a status attestation is indeed the same entity to which the credential was originally issued, affirming the authenticity and rightful possession of the credential.
+The essence of requiring control over the private key and its demonstration through a cryptographic operation (e.g., signing a challenge or a token) is to ensure that the entity in possession of the Credential can execute actions exclusively reserved for the legitimate subject.
+The dual-layered approach of requiring both possession of the Credential and control over the corresponding private key indeed reinforces the security and integrity of the status attestation process.
+It also ensures that the entity requesting a Status Attestation is indeed the same entity to which the Credential was originally issued, affirming the authenticity and rightful possession of the Credential.

 # Status Attestation Request